Draw My Loop

 Choose your design

-Open the Draw My Loop Studio.
+Open the Draw My Loop Studio — a free GPS drawing tool that works in your browser.
 Pick a shape from the library (50+ templates), draw freehand with the pencil tool, type text or import an image.
-Position your design over the area where you want to run.
+Position your design over the area where you want to run or ride.

 2